-Footnote Code Explanation [[16]] PXIMC_requestWindowLogicalAsClient (After examining the attributes of 2, //interfaceID, window '1587', System 0 wants 0xABCD1000, //protocolNumber requests a window against 0x1000, // maxLocalSize interface 2, window 1587.
+Footnote Code Explanation [[16]] PXIMC_requestWindowLogicalAsClient (After examining the attributes of 2, //interfaceID, window '1587', System 0 wants 0xABCD1000, //protocolNumber to attempt to connect to it.
+It requests a window against 0x1000, // maxLocalSize interface 2, window 1587.
 0x400, // minLocalSize 0, // maxRemoteSize 0, // minRemoteSize 1587, // uniqueIdentifier sessionNumberOut //sessionNumber ); [[17]] {PXIMC_waitForConnection returns} System 1's connection has been remoteAddressOut is set to process memory-mapped pointer of the remote window established once System 0 requested a compatible window, and the PXImc interface paired remoteSizeOut is set to set to the actual size of the remote window the System 0 and System 1 window requests.
-System 1 gets localAddressOut is set to process memory-mapped pointer of the local window two pointers back, remoteAddressOut and localSizeOut is set to the actual size of the local window use to access the local and remote return Value is PXIMC_SUCCESS window. [[18]] PXIMC_getPhysicalAddress (System 1 calls 15, //sessionNumber getPhysicalAddress to get physicalAddressOut //physicalAddress the physical address to which the digitizer will directly source its ); data. [[19]] {PXIMC_getPhysicalAddress returns} System 1 now has the physical physicalAddressOut is set to the physical address of the remote window address to provide to the digitizer. return Value is PXIMC_SUCCESS [[20]] {System 1 Application provides physicalAddressOut to the digitizer} The means for the System 1 Application to communicate the physical address to the digitizer is beyond the scope of this specification. [[21]] {PXIMC_requestWindowLogicalAsClient returns} The window request on System 0 sessionNumberOut is set to 4 is successful.
-The return Value is PXIMC_SUCCESS corresponds with this window request.
-The client window request has been paired with a compatible server.
+System 1 gets localAddressOut is set to process memory-mapped pointer of the local window two pointers back, remoteAddressOut and localAddressOut, that it can localSizeOut is set to the actual size of the local window use to access the local and remote return Value is PXIMC_SUCCESS window. [[18]] PXIMC_getPhysicalAddress (System 1 calls 15, //sessionNumber getPhysicalAddress to get physicalAddressOut //physicalAddress the physical address to which the digitizer will directly source its ); data. [[19]] {PXIMC_getPhysicalAddress returns} System 1 now has the physical physicalAddressOut is set to the physical address of the remote window address to provide to the digitizer. return Value is PXIMC_SUCCESS [[20]] {System 1 Application provides physicalAddressOut to the digitizer} The means for the System 1 Application to communicate the physical address to the digitizer is beyond the scope of this specification. [[21]] {PXIMC_requestWindowLogicalAsClient returns} The window request on System 0 sessionNumberOut is set to 4 is successful.
+The sessionNumber '4' corresponds with this window request.
+The client window request has been paired with a compatible server. return Value is PXIMC_SUCCESS

-Footnote Code Explanation [[22]] PXIMC_waitForConnection (System 0 waits until its window 4, // sessionNumber request is paired with a compatible window request on the remote system.
-Because its 0x0, //timeoutInMilliseconds remoteAddressOut,// mappedRemoteAddress client window request was remoteSizeOut, // remoteSizeInBytes successful, it knows it has already localAddressOut, // mappedLocalAddress server, but needs to call localSizeOut // localSizeInBytes waitForConnection to get the ); pointers to the local and remote windows. [[23]] {PXIMC_waitForConnection returns} System 0's remoteAddressOut is set to NULL, as there is no remote window waitForConnection returns.
+Footnote Code Explanation [[22]] PXIMC_waitForConnection (4, System 0 waits until its window request is paired with a compatible window request on the remote system.
+Because its client window request was successful, it knows it has already been paired with a compatible server, but needs to call waitForConnection to get the pointers to the local and remote windows. [[23]] {PXIMC_waitForConnection returns} remoteAddressOut is set to NULL, as there is no remote window remoteSizeOut is set to set to zero, as there is no remote window localAddressOut is set to process memory-mapped pointer of the local window localSizeOut is set to the actual size of the local window return Value is PXIMC_SUCCESS System 0's waitForConnection returns.
 System 0 gets localAddressOut that it can use to access the local window.
-Any data written by the digitizer to the physical address provided to it in [[20]] will be available at localAddressOut. remoteSizeOut is set to set to zero, as there is no remote window localAddressOut is set to process memory-mapped pointer of the local window localSizeOut is set to the actual size of the local window return Value is PXIMC_SUCCESS
+Any data written by the digitizer to the physical address provided to it in [[20]] will be available at localAddressOut.